-ALL CMV CRASHES Data Source #1: (2012) 2015 Fatality Analysis Reporting System (FARS) data.
-Data Source #2: (2013-2016) MCMIS data snapshot as of 6/30/2017.
-MOTOR COACH/PASSENGER CARRIER CRASHES Data Source: (2012-2014) State Crash File MCMIS data snapshot from May 30, 2014.
-Please note, since a review of data supported that Illinois does not have a passenger carrier fatal crash problem involving buses within FMCSA jurisdiction, Illinois did not include a passenger carrier crash reduction goal in its' FY17 plan.
+ALL CMV CRASHES Data Source: MCMIS data snapshot as of 6/29/2018.
+MOTOR COACH/PASSENGER CARRIER CRASHES Data Source: (2013-2017) State Crash File MCMIS data snapshot from June 29, 2018.
+Please note, since a review of data supported that Illinois does not have a passenger carrier fatal crash problem involving buses within FMCSA jurisdiction, Illinois did not include a passenger carrier crash reduction goal starting with its' FY17 plan.
+Please not the numbers identified in the Passenger Carrier Trend Analysis table above includes all fatal and injury passenger carrier crashes that occurred in Illinois, not just those within FMCSA jurisdiction.
 HM CRASHES INVOLVING HM RELEASE/SPILL U.S. Department of Transportation-Pipeline and Hazardous Materials Safety Administration Office of Hazardous Material Safety.
 Incident Detail Report as of 7/8/2015.
 The Goals as identified above is for number of Hazardous Material Incidents occurring on FMCSA Highways.
-The "Number of Lives" as indicated in the above chart include fatalities which HM was present and not necessarily that HM was released.
-(Data Source: SNET as of 7/8/2015).
+The "Fatalities" as indicated in the above chart include fatalities which HM was present and not necessarily that HM was released for 2013-2016.
+(Data Source: SNET as of 7/18/2018).
 Illinois projected a 5 year goal starting with 2015 and therefore there is no goal entered for 2014 above.
-However, the number of DOT Reportable Crashes with HM present during 2014 and 2015 was 76.
-Data Source: SNET as of 7/26/2016.
-Please note, since an analysis of crash data supports that Illinois does not have a hazardous material crash problem, Illinois did not include a hazardous material crash reduction goal in its' FY17 plan.
+Please note, since an analysis of crash data supports that Illinois does not have a hazardous material crash problem, Illinois did not include a hazardous material crash reduction goal in starting with its' FY17 plan.
+Additionally, all years in the Trend Analysis tables above have been updated with the most current data as of the development of this Plan.